inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 Or maybe we'll be even more generic and claim that using the good old framework is better, because **these new frameworks are not "mature enough"** and not "battle-tested" and anyway, aren't these new frameworks just "different, not better"?

+We, as the oldtimer, focus on the good-old-framework, because knowledge about it is the most accessible to us. **We mainly focus on collecting information that confirms our viewpoint and are reluctant to give pause to oposing views.** We see ourselves as very rational, but what if it's just bias that is keeping us in place.

-However, **the accessibility bias also works the other way**.
-The team member suggesting the new framework might just be excited **because she read about it last month.** She’s been itching to try it out somewhere, anywhere.
-Suddenly, all she can see is the glittering features of the new framework, the promise of easier work, the poetry of the new code... _"It's just going to be such a joy to work with the new framework"_.
+However, **bias also works the other way**.
+The team member suggesting the new framework might just be excited **because she read about it in several places already.** This framwork seems to be the great new thing, the things that everybody will adopt sooner or later, so let's join the "sooner"-cohort.
+After reading soo much about it, all she can see is the glittering features of the new framework, the promise of easier work, the poetry of the new code... _"It's just going to be such a joy to work with the new framework"_.

 Always choosing the new thing or always sticking with the old, both tendencies often stem from biases.

-## I am not infallible, check my work
+## PR reviews are a spectacular breeding ground for biases

 Now, how do we review PRs?

 PR reviews are a spectacular breeding ground for biases.
-Because they’re a deeply social activity.
+Because they are a deeply social activity.

 The idea of PR reviewing is great, it's the same as peer-reviewing a scientific paper. **We need to double-check everybody's work, not because we don't trust people, but because we are wisely accepting our own imperfections.** Everybody can make mistakes, small typos or big, silly logic errors.
 If we work together, we can catch bugs in the making, before they reach our users.

 This is all in theory, however.

-In practice, PRs as well as scientific papers are often poorly peer-reviewed.
-The reason? **It is SOOOO MUCH WORK to review something!** And this is work that **isn't really appreciated, nor is it rewarded**.
-We neither care if you did a good nor are we going to award you for it.
+In practice, PRs as well as scientific papers (and all other types of reviews) are often poorly peer-reviewed.
+The reason? **It is SOOOO MUCH WORK to review something!** And this is work that **isn't really appreciated or rewarded**.

+We neither care if you did a good job reviewing _this_ nor are we going to award you for it.

 There is basically nothing in it for you, no reason to do a good job at reviewing.

-Spending a good amount of time and energy to deliver a thorough review can even hurt you substantially. **People dislike reviewing, even when it is about their own code.
-So if you are offering excellent reviews for free, then why should their brains not take this shortcut?** There really isn't any point in doing a wholesome review.
+Spending a good amount of time and energy to deliver a thorough review can even hurt you ... substantially. **People dislike reviewing, even when it is about their own code.
+So if you are offering excellent reviews for free, then why should they be diligent when writing code?
+We have tests and great reviews, those will catch any bugs.** They can just write what looks like working code, and you will then review the code and find all the bugs.
+There really isn't any point in doing a wholesome review.

-What do devs often do to reduce the load of reviewing?
+What do we do to reduce the load of reviewing?
 We apply shortcuts, the same ones that are classified as cognitive biases.

 We:
-- focus on the author, **what are the things this author usually does wrong** (confirmation bias - what do we already believe about this author)
+- focus on the author, **what are the things this author usually does wrong** ➡️ confirmation bias - what do we already believe about this author
-- focus on **recent production bugs**, the bugs that are fresh in our minds and for which we can still easily remember the cause and solution (availability bias - what is fresh in our minds)
+- focus on **recent production bugs**, the bugs that are fresh in our minds and for which we can still easily remember the cause and solution ➡️ availability bias - what is fresh in our minds
-- focus on our own recent code changes, **let's just double-check that the open PR plays nicely with our own newest code, others will review their own code too** (availability bias)
+- focus on our own recent code changes, **let's just double-check that the open PR plays nicely with our own newest code, others will review their own code too** ➡️ availability bias
-- focus on the **existing PR comments**, thinking somebody else maybe already did this work for us (availability bias, bystander effect)
+- focus on the **existing PR comments**, thinking somebody else maybe already did this work for us ➡️ availability bias, bystander effect
 - ...

-Reviewing something is surely better than reviewing nothing 🤪.
+At the end of the day, we are told: "Reviewing something is surely better than reviewing nothing" 🤪.
+But is it?

-## Can you please revert your PR?
-We don't need those changes anymore
+## Cognitive biases lead to code reverting

 One of the most disheartening parts of software work is when **your code changes get deleted**.
-All the effort spent crafting that code was for nothing. **You might as well have gone for some icecream and a walk in the park.** The result would have been the same.
+All the effort spent crafting that code was for nothing. **You might as well have gone for some icecream and a walk in the park.** The result would have been the same (actually, it would have been a better outcome).

 Sometimes it's about **whole projects being hyped as critical**.
-Their importance demands stress from you and your team, it demands heightened care, maybe even overtime.
+It's importance demands stress from you and your team, it demands heightened care, maybe even overtime.
 But not long after the work is done, maybe as soon as the code reached your customers, it turns out this project wasn't that consequential after all.
 Maybe the customers don't like it, or maybe it's worse: they don't care.
 This whole project was the product of somebody's cognitive bias. **Somebody up the chain really, really(!) believed that this _will_ be a valuable software solution... and they based this belief on nothing.** All the work and care you put into this project were superfluous. **Your code was born dead.**

 Other times it's about smaller changes.
 A bug happens in production.
 Two people look into it.
 One immediately "finds the culprit", one specific logic needs to be redone.
 The other person doesn't believe this theory and keeps looking. **The first person goes into overdrive** and spends hours fixing the logic, **then they push the logic to production only for the bug to not be affected**.
 The real culprit was found just minutes later by the second person.
 It was just a setting, hidden somewhere else in the code.
 Time to revert the first person's PR.